The Volkswagen Beetle: An Icon and Paintless Dent Repair in Pittsburgh, PA

 Lastly, we make our way to the hatch of the car.
 It’s similar to most other hatches, as the top part is inaccessible and would require glue to repair, and the bottom part is completely accessible for paintless dent repair.

 If you have a ding or dent on your vehicle, please reach out to us for a free assessment.
-You can call or text us at 724-554-1756.
-Texting pictures is always helpful in providing an estimate, or great starting point to the cost of your repair.
-Our shop is located at 4699 Campbells Run Road, Pittsburgh PA 15205.
-That’s right next to I376 (The Parkway) just off of the Campbells Run Road exit if you’re coming from I79 or Downtown Pittsburgh.
-If you’re coming from the airport area you have to use the Ridge Road exit and then turn right.
-You do not need an appointment to stop for an in-person estimate.
-(We’re open Monday through Friday 8:30am to 5pm) You can learn more on our YouTube Channel, or Like us on Facebook!
+You can call or text us at 724-607-8980.
+Texting pictures is always helpful in providing an estimate, or a great starting point to the cost of your repair.
+You can also stop for an in-person damage assessment at our shop located at 2603 Washington Rd, Unit 3, Canonsburg, PA 15317.
+Our hours of operation are Monday through Friday 9 AM – 5 PM.
+You don’t need an appointment to stop in, however, we do recommend calling first to be sure there is a technician there and available to give you the attention you deserve!
+You can learn more on our YouTube Channel, or Like us on Facebook!
 You can see and read more on our website and even fill out a form for an estimate and attach pictures of your damage there.
 We’re waiting on you!
 What are YOU waiting for??